 In addition to painting, Cory has created comic book panels, chalk-based drawings, figurines, and, of course, virtual art.
 Regardless of the medium, Cory explained that his work often features “turtles, nature, and the city, anything that seems to be alive and moving.”

 Another common motif used in Cory’s art is dinosaurs.
-In his comic book, a group of the mighty beasts trudge through inclement weather.
+In his comic book, a group of mighty beasts trudges through inclement weather.
 “I have a dinosaur dictionary, and in one of them it shows the ankylosaurus walking through the desert and there’s a sandstorm coming,” Cory said of his inspiration.
 “Dinosaurs lived long before we did.
 It’s history.”

 “Creating Your Own World”

-Beshara Hammad, Community Support Professional, Dorothy and Michael Styler Day Center, has trained many people to use the VR equipment, including Cory. “[The artists] get to experience different dimensions, different games,” Beshara said.
+Beshara Hammad, Community Support Professional, Dorothy and Michael Styler Day Services, has trained many people to use the VR equipment, including Cory. “[The artists] get to experience different dimensions, different games,” Beshara said.
 “They enjoy being somewhere else for a brief time.”

 Beshara has been impressed with Cory’s quick adaptation to virtual reality and enjoys watching him bring prehistoric things to life with modern technology.
 “Cory knew how to do everything from the jump.
 He enjoys having somebody to talk to when he’s drawing but he’s very independent.
 I like the majority of his work, he’s so talented.”